slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

 - Our daily break maker : Our mothers and countless sisters.

+I'm prejudiced with examples i took above.

+They are the shining lights in our time .
+Aren't they ?

+But if you carefully read the last point.
+It cover's the entire woman population, more than 48% of the world .

+#### President's Highest Merit Winner

+A girl was humiliated (Not the first and i wish would be the last).
+I swear i  will not use the 4ltter word ever again.

+It was done by a set of parents .
+(Am i mad/blind to make these blatant accusations).
+Was it not by a set of worthless boys who should be shot at sight .
+No no. They should get an easy death.
+The world has developed so many world class techniques.
+-

 -----
 Typing the most horrible words i never want to repeat again